miyading/ismir_text_rewrite/README.md

 1. **RAG** – A retrieval-augmented generation method that uses CLAP-based similarity to retrieve the top-$k=3$ most relevant audio captions.
 Participants select keywords (highlighted in blue) to guide GPT-3.5 in generating a custom expert-level prompt.

 2. **LoRA** – A fine-tuned model for prompt rewriting.

+## Dataset

+We used the [MusicCaps dataset](https://www.kaggle.com/datasets/googleai/musiccaps) introduced by Agostinelli et al. (2023) as the RAG datastore and as the basis for LoRA fine-tuning.
+Out of the 5,521 music samples—including 1,000 genre-balanced examples spanning 24 genres—we were able to download 5,353 for computing text and audio embeddings.
+Each entry has an aspect list detailing musical features (e.g., "pop, mellow piano, high-pitched vocal") and a musician-written caption describing the 10 second YouTube music track.
+To tackle the scarcity of novice-style music descriptions, we leveraged GPT-3.5 for MusicCaps prompt simplification by providing 24 novice-style examples, one per genre.
+With in-context learning, we generated a new set of novice captions, resulting in 5,521 novice-expert caption pairs for LoRA fine-tuning.

+> Citation: Agostinelli, A., et al. (2023). *MusicLM: Generating Music From Text*.
+Google Research. [arXiv:2301.11325](https://arxiv.org/abs/2301.11325)

 ---